-Windows, external doors and joinery

-Repair category 2

-Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
+Windows, external doors and joinery some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.
+Windows are of an age and style where a degree of ongoing maintenance should Repair category 2 Some double glazed units are defective having failed and allowed condensation Notes some defects are only evident during certain weather conditions.
+Within the limitations of our inspection, no significant defects were noted.
 Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Some double glazed units are defective having failed and allowed condensation to form between the panes.
+Repairs, including the replacement of defective units, will be required.
 It is assumed that replacement windows and doors comply with relevant building and fire regulations.
-Some adjustments to windows are required.